 An audition is required for the Department of Dance.
 The audition consists of a condensed class in ballet technique (ballet barre and adagio) and contemporary combinations, lasting approximately

 1-1/2 hours.
 If the dancer passes the ﬁrst part of the audition, they will be asked to perform a short (no longer than 3 minutes) solo dance they have learned or choreographed—something they enjoy doing.
 Music used for solos can be played from an iPod, iPhone (iPhone 7 bring headset adapter) or MP3 player with a CD as a backup; we will provide the system player.
 Please remove your passcode before the audition.

 A personal interview follows the solo performance.

 As we need to be able to see applicants' bodies in order to realistically evaluate technical level and physical potential, we ask that applicants wear clothing that does not obscure body lines.
 Everyone should bring regular ballet shoes; pointe shoes are only necessary if the applicant intends to do a solo en pointe.

-Auditions will be held in New York City, Miami, Chicago, San Franciso and Los Angeles.
-After submitting the NYU Common Application, you will select an audition date and location through the SlideRoom portal in the Common App.
+Auditions will be held in New York City, Miami, Chicago, San Francisco and Los Angeles.
+After submitting the NYU Common Application, Undergraduate Admissions will send you a link to schedule your audition.
 Audition slots are limited.
 We strongly recommend applicants submit their application no later than December 15th if they intend on auditioning in Chicago or Los Angeles.

 NYC Audition Location: